 Volunteering allows you to gain experience, develop skills, and figure out what types of roles and responsibilities are best for your next move.
 In a way, you can think of volunteering as a tester job, but one that has the added benefit of helping organizations achieve their mission and vision.

-My career in the nonprofit sector began with volunteering.
+My career in the nonprofit sector began with volunteering after they made the criminal history check in Victoria.
 I organized a successful fundraiser for the Canadian Liver Foundation and months later, was encouraged to apply for a job as Regional Coordinator.
 Leaping into the nonprofit world, my career began—and it wouldn’t have happened without having that initial volunteer experience.

 Here are three reasons why volunteering can increase your chances of getting a job.

 1. Gain skills and experiences.
 Through volunteering you can try new things and take a leadership role on areas of interest—in a relatively risk-free environment—possibly discovering skills and interests you were previously unaware of.
 Organizations will typically adhere to what skills and experiences you are looking to gain, which can set you up for the most success.
 There are so many different opportunities out there—it’s up to you to select the right fit and start building distinct skilled-advantages over other job-seekers.